Reducible operators in non-$\Gamma$ type ${\rm II}_1$ factors: Nowhere-dense-property of reducible operators in non- type factors

 \begin{remark} Let $\mathcal M$ be a type ${\rm II}_1$ factor.
 If $\mathcal A=\mathcal B=\mathcal M$, then $\operatorname{Red}(\mathcal M:\mathcal M)=\operatorname{Red}(\mathcal M)$, where $\operatorname{Red}(\mathcal M)$ is introduced in Definition $\ref{red-opts}$. \end{remark}

-\begin{remark} Let $\H$ be an infinite dimensional, complex, separable Hilbert space and $\B(\H)$ the algebra of all the bounded linear operators on $\H$.
+\begin{remark} Let $\mathcal{H}$ be an infinite-dimensional, complex, separable Hilbert space and $ \mathcal B(\mathcal H) $ the algebra of all the bounded linear operators on $\mathcal{H}$.
 Then, as an application of Voiculescu's non-commutative Weyl-von Neumann theorem in \cite{Voi2}, it is well-known that

 \end{remark}